 Naive solver.
-Predicate solve1/3 implements the notion of solution, by combining all the constraints in Cs and then projecting over the variables of interest (those in Con).
-Predicate globalCombination/2 folds combination/3 over a list of constraints.
+Predicate solve/2 implements the notion of solution, by combining all the constraints in Cs and then projecting over the variables of interest (those in Con) (here predicate globalCombination/2 folds combination/3 over a list of constraints).